riybha216/riybha216/README.md

 ### 🔭 I'm currently working on

-- FDetect, a rapid and more accurate fibromyalgia detection tool
+- FDetect: a rapid and more accurate fibromyalgia detection tool that harnesses convolutional neural networks
 - My personal website!
-- Expanding my leadership skills
+- Expanding my leadership skills by working in areas that I feel I can make a change in

 ### 🌱 I'm currently learning

-- C
-- ReactJS
+- C, ReactJS
-- Information Theory/Advanced Statistics
+- Information Theory: One of the most beautiful areas of computer science and math that explains the world around us
 - Discrete Math

 ### Github Stats